 - In the winter months, it is advisable to leave a bit more weight on the drives to help with traction when climbing hills and to prevent spinning out.

 - Always do adjustments on flat, dry pavement, to prevent locked axles from sliding and to ensure slider pins reset correctly, after locking.

 - The process varies according to the number of axles, as the various states and provinces dictate their axle wt. allowances.

-For truckers who own their trailers,..... if your budget allows for it, consider a spread tandem axle trailer.
+Just a little FYI: For truckers who own their trailers,..... if your budget allows for it, consider a spread axle trailer.

-Scaling a spread axle trailer with a 10'1" spread or greater, is much easier to scale than a tight tandem axle unit.
+Scaling a spread axle trailer with a 10'1" spread or greater, is much easier balancing the weights on a tight tandem axle unit.
 Allowance for these wagons is 20,000 lb per axle.
-They are quite slick!
+They are quite slick.